willsather/python-tdd-with-django/README.md

 Note: Previously the `Penguin` object had only two properties, now there exists 5 more properties.
 To add properties, you must do a db migration.

-* Uses default values for database rows that don't have those columns (FEATURES!!)

 - TDD
     - Write `POST /predict` test with the `POST /predict` endpoint
         - Basic POST and returns a static value